grace-notes/website/contents/topics/blessing.md

 ---
-title: "Blessing"
+title: Blessing
-pdf: "blessing.pdf"
 description: "Bible origins of the New Testament word \"blessing\", applications."
 template: topic.jade
 ---

-**Blessing**

-"**Blessed be the God and Father of our Lord Jesus Christ who has blessed us with all spiritual blessings:**" (Ephesians 1:3)
+> "Blessed be the God and Father of our Lord Jesus Christ who has
+> blessed us with all spiritual blessings:" (Ephesians 1:3)

 This is a study of the New Testament word “blessing”.
 We expect to answer the following questions:

-• What does the word “blessing” mean?
+* What does the word “blessing” mean?

-• How does God bless us?
+* How does God bless us?
 What does He bless us with?

-• What are the blessings that God gives?
+* What are the blessings that God gives?

-• How do we get these blessings, and how do we make use of them?
+* How do we get these blessings, and how do we make use of them?

-• How can we be a blessing to others?
+* How can we be a blessing to others?

-**THE CONCEPT OF BLESSING**
+## THE CONCEPT OF BLESSING

 There are three New Testament Greek words related directly to the English word “blessing”.